About the MPH Practicum

 The intent of the practicum requirement is to engage students in activities aligned with their career goals, as well as activities that demonstrate application of public health concepts and critical thinking relevant to the student’s area of interest.
 Students will seek out activities that further develop their skill set and add new tools to their professional toolkit.
 Upon completion of the MPH program, students will be able to provide evidence of application of these skills to potential employers.

-Read about the specific practicum requirements (including the MPH Learning Objectives), and review some examples of practicum experiences.
+Read about the specific practicum requirements and review some examples of practicum experiences.
 If you still have questions, take a look at the frequently asked questions for students and for preceptors.

 Note: The following information in this section are specific to the MPH practicum requirement.
 All professional degree students (MPH, MSPH, DrPH) will need to complete a practicum to comply with the Council on Education for Public Health (CEPH) school of public health accreditation requirements.